takeoff-env/takeoff/README.md

 This will start up your new environment.

-There is also a [Wordpress Blueprint](https://github.com/takeoff-env/takeoff-blueprint-wordpress), you can find out more about installing it via it's documentation
+THere is also a [Wordpress Blueprint](https://github.com/takeoff-env/takeoff-blueprint-wordpress), you can find out more about installing it via it's documentation

 ## Platform Support